kachna/APIFier-Meteor/docs/_posts/2017-01-14-easy-crawler-using-APIFier.md

             console.log('=======' + originalPrice + ' ' + saving + ' ' + discount);

-            if (discount >= 10) {
+            // if discount is hight enough enqueue page if (discount >= 10) {

                 // prepare Request object for Crawler's Queue